 We also care for a large collection of some of the world’s rarest ducks, geese and flamingos, with many birds so tame they feed from your hand!
 This is the perfect way to feel connected to wetland nature and find out more about how we are working to protect their wild counterparts.
 It’s also a marvellous way to relax and forget about everyday stresses.

-Highly recommended for a family day out, with different arts & crafts and seasonal activities, such as pond dipping, during weekends and school holidays.
-Throughout the school summer holidays (Carmarthenshire) you can also hire a bike (included in admission price or free for members) and pedal through 200 untamed acres of ponds, lagoons and meadows in the Millennium Wetlands, or spot a water vole as you glide through the reeds in one of our Canadian canoes (over 5's only).
+Llanelli Wetland Centre is highly recommended for a family day out, with different arts & crafts and seasonal activities available at weekends and during school holidays.
+Popular activities include pond dipping (and viewing what you find on the big screen!), minibeast hunts, family workshops, den building, expert wildlife walks and talks, GIANT trails and much more!
+Please see our website for up to date events and information.
+Throughout the school summer holidays (Carmarthenshire) you can also borrow one of our bikes and pedal through 200 untamed acres of ponds, lagoons and meadows in the Millennium Wetlands, or spot a water vole as you glide through the reeds on a canoe safari!

 Our welcoming Kingfisher Kitchen is the perfect place to unwind, with panoramic views over the Gower peninsula.
 Sit back and watch the birds feeding outside as you enjoy delicious home cooked food, or a tempting afternoon tea and homemade cake!
 The cafe is also fully licensed should you wish to enjoy an alcoholic beverage amidst stunning wildlife scenery.

 Then, take a moment before you leave to browse our gift shop for a large array of beautiful souvenirs and WWT products.
 Guilt-free spending as every penny goes towards the WWT’s conservation work around the world.